dre1597/adonis-studies/README.md

 ## About

-Some of the projects my repositories grouped in only one.
+Some of the projects of my adonis repositories grouped in only one.